-Elmwood Terrace Apartments retain integrity of location, setting, feeling, and association.
+Fairview Apartments retain integrity of location, setting, feeling, and association.
 The complex remains in its original location, the roads around and through the complex remain unchanged.
 The buildings retain their relationship to each other, and the area around the complex continues to be a residential neighborhood.
-Further, Elmwood Terrace Apartments retain integrity of design, workmanship, and materials.
-Currently, two buildings, D-23 and E-24, will be demolished due to flooding.
-However, the remaining buildings retain sufficient integrity to convey significance.
+The Fairview Apartments possess integrity of materials, design, and workmanship.
+Four of the buildings in the complex were damaged by fire; however, the remaining buildings remain intact.